ajs0428/Wetland_Upland_Forest_Structure/README.md

-## Investigation of the differences between closed-canopy forested wetlands and uplands in the PNW
+## Identifying unique closed-canopy forested wetlands as critical conservation targets

 Soil saturation and inundation are key characteristics of wetlands and can promote the accumulation of soil organic carbon while inhibiting plant productivity.
 However, some forested wetlands can maintain high productivity, exhibiting thick closed canopies which attain significant aboveground biomass such that they are indistinguishable from the surrounding upland forest.
 These closed-canopy forested wetlands (CCFW) may appear similar to forested uplands but soil saturation and inundation may alter patterns of tree growth (leaf-stem ratio?, thick crowns?) through repeated stress events.
-This potential change in forest structure development may provide unique forest structure that can serve as important habitat niches.
+This potential change in forest structure development may provide unique forest structure that improves forest structural diversity by representing important habitat niches.

+CCFWs can potentially fulfill critically important conservation aspects: unique habitat, aboveground biomass carbon storage, and belowground soil carbon storage.
+It is imperative to assess the potential importance of CCFW ecosystems and to develop protocols for identification.

-Two questions need to be addressed:
+Questions to be addressed:
-1. Is the forest structure of closed-canopy forested wetlands similar to upland forests?
+1. Is the forest structure of CCFW similar to upland forest?
-2. Do closed canopy forested wetlands contain similar aboveground biomass compared to upland forests?
+2. Does CCFW contain similar aboveground biomass compared to upland forest?
+   2a.
+What is the total carbon stock of CCFW compared to FW?